 The Vandy Vape Pyro V3 is a squonkable dual-coil RDTA with a postless deck made for big clouds and flavor.
 It’s a 24 mm atty that sits on top of a tank with a little over 2 mL juice capacity.
 The postless deck also features easy-to-use fill ports that get closed off by the top cap, which make the tank leak-resistant.
 Also, it’s equipped with generous adjustable honeycomb airflow that hits both the side and underneath the coils, or just from the side.
 When you see the Pyro V3, you may think it looks like a typical RDTA, and it basically is…but that doesn’t mean the performance is typical.

-Myvpro sent me this kit for the purpose of this review.
+MyVpro sent me this RTA for the purpose of this review.

 Colors: stainless, matt black, gold, blue, gold, gun metal, grey, and rainbow